 “‘The powerful nation was destined to bring the savage tribe into abject submission or demolish it utterly,’ the Times article declared with finality.”

 What led to the battle was Italian treachery.
-They had concluded the Treaty of Uccialli with Menelik in 1889, giving the monarch the “option” to useas an intermediary in dealings with other European powers.
-However, the Italian version of the treaty – unlike the Amharic version that Menelik retained – actually made an Italian protectorate.
+They had concluded the Treaty of Uccialli with Menelik in 1889, giving the monarch the “option” to use Italy as an intermediary in dealings with other European powers.
+However, the Italian version of the treaty – unlike the Amharic version that Menelik retained – actually made Ethiopia an Italian protectorate.
 The emperor immediately rejected the agreement when he discovered the deceit, leading to war.

-The article was one of the most absurd melodramatic celebrations of European imperial assault on, declaring that had “achieved triumph upon triumph in ,” and that there was a surrender by “all the tribes,” and when the Italians occupied Adowa (or Adwa), the ancient capital, they were welcomed “by the natives as liberators.”
+The article was one of the most absurd melodramatic celebrations of European imperial assault on Africa, declaring that Italy had “achieved triumph upon triumph in Africa,” and that there was a surrender by “all the tribes,” and when the Italians occupied Adowa (or Adwa), the ancient capital, they were welcomed “by the natives as liberators.”
 Since not a single “native” was quoted, we can easily dismiss this assertion as propaganda.

-“now marvels and perhaps scarcely credits its own eyes. in Adowa!,” the Times article continued, in its hyper-melodramatic tone, “Is it true or is it a dream.
+“Europe now marvels and perhaps scarcely credits its own eyes.
+Italy in Adowa!,” the Times article continued, in its hyper-melodramatic tone, “Is it true or is it a dream.
 Nothing in the world has the power to drive the Italian troops from their central position.”

 “We may rejoice in and applaud this conquest of civilization and Christianity over barbarians and savages.”

-This brief sentence easily summed up the essence of Europe’s entire interaction with.
+This brief sentence easily summed up the essence of Europe’s entire interaction with Africa.

 The Ethiopians continued their resistance and were never fully subdued.
 They smarted under the humiliating yoke of Italian domination for six years.
 Then, suddenly, the Ethiopians struck back with brutal efficiency.
 This time around, the good newspaper was suddenly singing a mournful tune.